larryhastings/big/README.md

 >            characters between two separators.
 >
 > `strip` indicates whether multisplit should strip separators from
 > the beginning and/or end of `s`.
-It supports six values:
+It supports five values:
 >
 >        false (the default)
 >            Don't strip separators from the beginning or end of "s".